Equibit/Testnet-Alpha/contrib/eqb-spam/README.md

 ]
 ```

-That can be done through the normal software development process (branch, edit, commit, push), but we suggest taking the asy route and editing the file directly in github, just make sure you add a good comment when you commit.
+That can be done through the normal software development process (branch, edit, commit, push), but we suggest taking the easy route and editing the file directly in github, just make sure you add a good comment when you commit.

 ## Sender